Get Email Updates

 * The use of money from the house proceeds of the sale and any membership equity should be figured into cost to carry a home.
 We used a 3% return.
 This will obviously vary depending on the bond market.

 ** Yearly repairs & maintenance should be 1-3% cost of the estimated market value according to Freddie Mac.
 Items such as water heaters, air conditioners, appliances, have a limited life span and depreciate.
 Surprise expenses also happen.
 To read more click on the links below.

 *** Any depreciation due to style changes are not included.
 For example styles such as flooring and countertops go out style.
 Style changes can depreciate a home.
 I did not add style changes in the spreadsheet.

 **** If you decide to rent, remember to add in the taxes and commissions associated with renting.
-There are also vacany and damage risks associated with renting that you should be aware of.
+There are also vacancy and damage risks associated with renting that you should be aware of.

-Work with Owner Jeff Lichtenstein and the Echo Fine Properties Team to map out the best path to achieve your objectives and set a realistic time frame for the sale.
+Work with the Echo Fine Properties Team to map out the best path to achieve your objectives and set a realistic time frame for the sale.

 Your next objective should be to determine the best possible selling price for your house.
 You will need to take into account the state of the local market, the condition of your home, and sales of comparable homes in your neighborhood.
 It is often hard to maintain a non-biased view of your property, so you will want to gather the necessary information in the most objective way possible.
 If you want a truly objective opinion about the price of your home, you could have an appraisal done.
 This may cost between $300 and $500.